-In the case of an IFS axle assembly or in the case that the axle assembly has been completely removed from the vehicle, the assembly will have to be remounted in order to position the bulkhead fitting in its correct location for air line access.
 Trim the air line to length using a sharp knife.

 Assemble an aluminium washer onto the banjo bolt and insert through the banjo fitting.
 Assemble second aluminium washer and tighten into bulkhead fitting using a 14mm [9/16"] spanner.
-(Fig.12.)
+(Fig.31.)

 Apply thread sealant to the tapered thread of the compression fitting body and screw into the banjo fitting.
 Tighten using a 12mm spanner.

 Insert the outer compression nut and ferrule over the air line.
-Ferrule should be orientated as per Fig.12.
+Ferrule should be orientated as per Fig.31.

-6 Mou nting & Connecting the Electrical System outer nu e airline into the compression fitting body and screw the t down onto it.
-Using a 12mm spanner, tighten the outer nut compression fitting body.
+Push the airline into the compression fitting body and screw the outer nut down onto it.
+Using a 12mm spanner, tighten the outer nut onto the compression fitting body.

 NOTE: Some force is required to crush the ferrule, however the outer compression nut will tighten against a stop.
 Over tightening will not create a better seal.

-Secure a any loose sections of tube with a cable tie.
-NOTE: When right angle routing of the tube is not require screw the compression fitting body straight into the bulkhead fitting body (Fig.12.).
+☐ Secure any loose sections of tube with a cable tie.

+NOTE: When right angle routing of the tube is not required, screw the compression fitting body straight into the bulkhead fitting body (Fig.31.).